scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 3] [Software]: Non-playable pods, that act as obstacles moving against the flow, are represented by upside down triangles that appear out of instant-death nodes and disappear into instant-death nodes.
 These pods will appear on the main monitor as pods moving in the opposite direction to the player, risking a head-on collision.

-- Implementation [TIER 3] [Software]: In sections of the map that will have non-playable pods travelling along them, no large asteroid will appear.
+- Implementation [TIER 3] [Software]: In sections of the map that will have non-playable pods travelling along them, no large asteroids will appear.

 - Implementation [TIER 3] [Software]: Wormholes are represented by a termination of a Hyperspace line with a 'T'.
 When entering a 'T', the pod will be transported to the 'T' of the same color with a triangle pointing to it.
 There may be multiple entry wormhole entrances, but only one exit wormhole.